Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Januari 2025 02.18.15 UTC
+- WIB: Jumat, 3 Januari 2025 03.25.18 UTC
-- WITA: Jumat, 3 Januari 2025 03.18.15 UTC
+- WITA: Jumat, 3 Januari 2025 04.25.18 UTC
-- WIT: Jumat, 3 Januari 2025 04.18.15 UTC
+- WIT: Jumat, 3 Januari 2025 05.25.18 UTC

 Kutipan Inspiratif:
-"Take up one idea.
-Make that one idea your life - think of it, dream of it, live on that idea.
-Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
-This is the way to success."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology